alexbradd/compsci-notes/second/accel/notes.md

 See more or less what has been said in the computer security course and in the "open challenges in hardware design" class.

+## HLS

+High-Level Synthesis creates an **RTL implementation from C, C++, System C, OpenCL kernel code**. **Extracts control and dataflow** from the source code and **implements the design based on defaults and user applied directives**. **Many implementation are possible from the same source description**, enabling easy design-space exploration.

+HLS brings the following advantages:

+- Productivity:
+  - **Easy to model higher level of complexity**
+  - **Smaller source** in size compared to RTL
+  - Generates RTL faster than the manual method
+- Quality of results:
+  - **Automatic parallelism extraction**
+  - **Multi-cycle functionality**
+  - **Loop optimization**
+  - **Optimization of memory access**

+HLS enables us to **do both functional verification**, by feeding the C code test inputs and checking the output against a reference, **and cosimulation**, by synthesizing the RTL design with the desired constraints/directives and checking again the outputs.
+We then evaluate the implementation and iterate as necessary.

+### Control and datapath extraction

+Control and datapath can be **extracted from C code for each function**.
+At some point in the top-level control flow, control is passed to a sub-function.
+**Sub-functions may be implemented to execute concurrently with the top-level one and/or other sub-functions**.

+High-level concepts:

+- **Functions**: all code is made up of functions which represent the design hierarchy - the **same hierarchy in hardware**
+- **Top Level IO**: the **arguments of the top-level function** determine the hardware RTL interface ports
+- Types: all variables are of a defined type (even custom).
+The type can influence the area and performance
+- Loops: how these are handled can have a major impact on area and performance
+- Arrays: they can influence the device IO and become performance bottlenecks
+- Operators: operators in C code may require sharing to control area or specific hardware implementations to meet performance

+**HLS maps** C code to hardware **through scheduling and binding processes**:

+- **Scheduling** determines in **which clock cycle an operation will occur**, taking into account control, dataflow, and directives; the technology and user constraints impact the schedule
+- **Binding** determines **which functional unit is used for each operation**, taking into account component delays and the given directives

+### High-level functionality description

+Our problem is the following:

+- **Input**:
+  - An **intermediate representation**
+  - A set of functional **resources**
+  - A set of **constraints**
+    - Maximum area, maximum latency/minimum throughput
+  - One or more **objectives**
+    - Maximize area, minimize latency/maximum throughput
+- **Output**:
+  - **Hardware description** of the data-path+controller
+    - Datapath: contains the functional/memory/interconnection resources
+    - Controller: a FSM that determines the next action to run
+- **Tasks**:
+  - **Place** operations in **time** (scheduling) and **space** (binding)
+  - Determine **detailed interconnection and control**